abhayabhaypk/Fitness-Tracker/blueprint.md

 - **Goal Setting:** Allow users to set daily fitness goals and track their performance.
 - **History:** Store and display the user's activity history to help them track their progress over time.
 - **Cross-Platform:** The app will be available on both Android and iOS devices.
+- **User Profile:** A dedicated screen for users to view and edit their profile information, including their name, email, and profile picture.

 ## Tech Stack